iLuJack/blog/src/content/posts/draft/index.md

 ---
-title: Simple Guides for Fuwari
+title: Simple Guides for iLuJack
-published: 2024-04-01
+published: 2025-04-01
 description: "How to use this blog template."
 image: "./cover.jpeg"
-tags: ["Fuwari", "Blogging", "Customization"]
+tags: ["Markdown"]
-category: Guides
+category: Draft
 draft: false
 ---